naezeroth/plenti-ibm-call-for-code-2021/README.md

 A common method to deal with uneaten food which is almost at expiry is to store it in the freezer.
 Plenti provides the freeze feature to continue tracking food which has been moved to the freezer.
 Updating a food item to the frozen state will appropriately modify the expiry approximation.
 To freeze an item, swipe left on the item and click the freeze button.

 #### Item Expiry Indicators
-Each item in the inventory displays a coloured circle representing the time left until the item expires, which is determined using the purchase date, the classifier model predictions, and a database of food expirations for various food types.
-These expiry approximations application may not be completely representive of the actual expiry date, as the actual expiry date of an item is subject to many additional factors which aren't accounted for in our model.
+Each item in the inventory displays a coloured circle representing the time left until the item expires, which is calculated using the purchase date, the classifier model predictions, and a database of food expirations for various food types.
+These expiry approximations may not be completely representive of the actual expiry date, as the actual expiry date of an item is subject to many additional factors which aren't accounted for in our model.
 Instead, these indicators should serve solely as a reminder to check on food items that might be expiring soon.

 #### Removing Items
 There are three actions for removing items from the inventory: eat, throw out, and delete.
 Eat should be used for items which the user has consumed.
 Throw out moves the item to the bin, and should be used for food which has been thrown away by the user.
 Delete should be used for items which have been mistakenly added to the inventory, such that the removal of the item should not be counted for waste tracking.

 ### Scanner
 The scanner screen handles the app's receipt scanning functionality, which scans in grocery store receipts, detects text from the scanned image, parses the text to extract item information (product names, prices, quantities) and runs each item through the classification model, before automatically filling out information item information for all items.
+To use the scanner, take a photo of a receipt from the scanner screen, and click the scan button.
+Once the image has been processed, the scanned items will appear on the screen.
+The items can then be edited to change any potential mistakes made by the text recognition and classification models, before transfering scanned items to the main inventory using the "add all items" button.

 ### Dashboard
+The dashboard screen provides insights into the user's food waste, a bin feature to view wasted food, and a community leaderboard.

 #### Food Waste Overview
+The food waste overview section of the dashboard screen displays user food waste trends for the month, and shows a comparison with food wasted in previous months.
+By clicking on the month, the user can select previous months to revisit their food waste history.
+The bar below the food waste trends visualises the distribution of wasted food across different food categories, so the user can monitor which types of food are contributing to the most waste.

 #### Bin
+The bin allows for users to view food items which were recently wasted, and retrieve items back to the inventory in case an item was mistakenly moved to the bin.

 #### Ranking
+The ranking/leaderboard screen is accessed by clicking the ranking button on the dashboard.
+This displays a community leaderboard of food waste rankings to further incentivise users to contribute towards the collective effort to reduce food waste.

 #### Settings
+The settings functionality is currently not implemented.
+This page will be used for users to manage their account details, and will be implemented before the application is made publicly available.

 ## Solution Architecture <a name="Solution-Architecture"></a>